jorgenschaefer/elpy/docs/concepts.rst

 other features.
 To do so, they use python packages (jedi, yapf, rope, ...) that are installed in a dedicated virtualenv (``.emacs.d/elpy/rpc-venv`` by default).
-Those packages can be updated through the configuration panel (accessible through :kbd:`M-x elpy-config`).
+Those packages can be updated through the configuration panel (accessible with :kbd:`M-x elpy-config`).

 By default, Elpy will also find the :index:`library root` of the